deadratfink/alexa-skill-chuck-norris/README.md

     3. Add _Sample Utterances_ (copy from _./speechAssets/SampleUtterances.txt_).
 6. In _Configuration_ insert the [ARN](https://docs.aws.amazon.com/en_us/general/latest/gr/aws-arns-and-namespaces.html)
    of the created Lambda function into the _Default_ field.
-7. Optional: add more languages (of course, this requires the translation of the _utterances_ and fact types to the target language).
+7. Optional: add more languages (of course, this requires the translation of the _utterances_ and categories to the target language).

 ### Configure the Application ID